-Looking for Home Canning bread and bread products in 2018?
+Looking for Home Canning bread and bread products in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Home bakers, especially those in the growing cottage foods industry often want to know how to can bread or cake in jars.
 Their goal is to produce a shelf-stable bread in a jar to sell.
 The expectation is that the baker can bake in the jar and then close it with a canning lid. .The bad news is, breads, cookies, pastries, etc. canned this way are dangerous and a like environment for botulism to grow.